rust-lang/book/src/ch08-02-strings.md

 Rust's standard library also includes a number of other string types, such as `OsString`, `OsStr`, `CString`, and `CStr`.
 Library crates may provide even more options for storing string data.
-As you can see from the `*String`/`*Str` naming, they often provide an owned and borrowed variant, just like `String`/`&str`.
+Similarly to the `*String`/`*Str` naming, they often provide an owned and borrowed variant, just like `String`/`&str`.
 These string types may store different encodings or be represented in memory in a different way, for example.
 We won't be talking about these other string types in this chapter; see their API documentation for more about how to use them and when each is appropriate.

 ### Creating a New String